 This White Chocolate Chip Macadamia Nut Pizookie has all the flavor of the classic cookie wrapped up in an easy-to-make skillet cookie that is just slightly underbaked and perfect to share with a scoop of vanilla ice cream!

 It’s no secret that I love myself a good pizookie!
-I recently shared a recipe and made a video for a chocolate chunk pizookie, and I’ve even made a microwave version of it, too!
+I recently posted a chocolate chunk pizookie recipe with a step-by-step video, and I’ve even made an individual pizzokie recipe for the microwave, too!
 So, I decided to keep the Pizookie love going by sharing this white chocolate chip macadamia version with you today.

 What Is A Pizookie?

 A pizookie is basically a giant, ever-so-slightly underbaked cookie cooked in a skillet or pizza pan <— hence the name Piz-ookie.
 Pizza + Cookie.